 - Start by rinsing and drying the memorial – use a little water to clean and clear out any debris that might be stuck on top of the flat surfaces.

-- Next, we want to apply a little water to the affected area (anywhere you might see some hard ward stains. (***This is key for the next step, failure to keep the stains and stone wet will result in scratching of the polish.)
+- Next, we want to apply a little water to the affected area (anywhere you might see some hard water stains. (***This is key for the next step, failure to keep the stains and stone wet will result in scratching of the polish.)

-- Now that our affected area is wet we want to lightly begin rubbing the grill brick on the stains in a clockwise, circular, motion.
+- Now that our affected area is wet, we want to lightly begin rubbing the grill brick on the stains in a clockwise, circular, motion.
 (LESS IS MORE, so the least amount of scrubbing the better!)

-- After about 30 seconds of scrubbing, dry the stone and wait to see if you have fully erased all of the stains you just scrubbed.
+- After about 30 seconds of scrubbing, dry the stone and wait to see if you have fully erased the stains you just scrubbed.
 If you still have more to scrub, simply return back to step 2 and repeat the process. (***Disclaimer, Using a grill stone incorrectly can damage your stone to the point of needing professional repair)

 How to Clean a Headstone - Conclusion

-Once again the real issue is knowing the type of water that is used in the sprinkler system, and by the grounds crew at your chosen cemetery.
+Once again, the real issue is knowing the type of water that is used in the sprinkler system, and by the grounds crew at your chosen cemetery.
 If your cemetery uses well water, then due to the water’s mineral content, your memorial may deteriorate faster than usual.
 We highly recommend the cleaning of your stone once a year in places less affected, and up to 4 times a year in cemeteries with well water issues.
-If you happen to be cleaning a headstone in Hayward, CA (Holy Sepulcher, Chapel of the Chimes, or Mount Eden) then you will likely need to clean your stone as often as 4-6 times a year to keep it looking nice.
+If you happen to be cleaning a headstone in Hayward, CA (Holy Sepulchre, Chapel of the Chimes, or Mount Eden) then you will likely need to clean your stone as often as 4-6 times a year to keep it looking nice.